Variables management#

 The application verifies that each

-definitions in active template files (ie. those attached to at least onevariable
+variabledefinitions in active template files (ie. those attached to at least onevariable) are resolved by an attachment to avariable.

 Load file command#